Find the Freshest Produce at Your Local Farmers’ Market

 Want to visit one of Michigan’s state parks?
 You can drop by any Capital Area District Libraries branch for a free pass as part of the MI Big Green Gym program.
 Each branch has a limited number of passes and they are valid until September 30 and are good for one free day at any state park or recreation area.
 Choose a state park to visit on this Michigan DNR map.

--Modified blog post from Capital Area District Libraries website, published July 10, 2014
+-Modified blog post published with permission from Capital Area District Libraries website, originally published July 10, 2014

 Lauren Evans of WILX congratulates WWU participants.